 PUMA FUTURE Z 1.2 is one of the most comfortable soccer cleats right out of the box.
 It has a comfortable footbed with a Nano Grip sock liner, designed to help reduce foot slippage as you make ultra-fast movements on the soccer field.

 It is adaptive in the midfoot and could virtually fit all foot sizes.
 It feels longer than usual, though, so you may size down a half size to get a better fit.
 But in most cases, the FUTURE Z feels true to size.
-Just make sure the space between your toes and the end of the shoe will not be longer than ½ inches.
+Just make sure the space between your toes and the end of the shoe will not be longer than ½ inch.

 What Player Position is Best for PUMA FUTURE Z 1.2?

 The FUTURE Z 1.2 is most famous among forwards, even strikers.
-But be aware that it is around 2 oz heavier than any top speed cleat and may not be as fast as the Mercurials on straight-line runs.
+But be aware that it is around 2 oz heavier than any top-level speed cleat and may not be as fast as the Mercurials on straight-line runs.

 Neymar Jr. is the only one using it for Paris Saint-Germain FC.
 But you’ll see that it is also a favorite soccer cleat by professional goalkeepers from other teams.
 And like any other agility boot, it will also work very well in midfield positions.